WhiskyTangoFawks/LunarFalloutPlus/Wander.md

 	* replaces similiar functionality in SS2
 - Added [Baka Full Screen Pip Boy](https://www.nexusmods.com/fallout4/mods/73560)
 	* As much as I love the asthetic of the pip boy, this works better on a small screen, and it solves the map cursor issue and allows us to run at decreased resolution and use FSR for better performance
+- Textures downscaled to 1k, for better performance

 ## How To Install (WIP)
 ### Pre-requisites